 What's my role?

-Attend our general body meetings to help plan events.
+- Attend the general body meetings to help plan events.
 Our general body meetings are every Tuesday at 2:00 pm in the Student Congress Chambers, located in the upper level of the University Center.

-You can also be elected for a Director position or serve as an Event Chair.
-Directors lead a UTA Volunteers committee and are responsible for overseeing programs and services and developing agency partnerships within the community.
-Event chairs are elected to plan and implement specific programs throughout the school year.
+Each spring, applications are available for each of the Director positions.
+Directors lead a UTA Volunteers committee, and are responsible for overseeing committee programs and events, and developing agency partnerships within the community.

 The Leadership Center